Lodi Police Rescue Resident, 80, Badly Burned In Garden Apartment Fire

 Outside, the officers gave him oxygen and he came to, Scorzetti said.

-Given the extent of injuries, the Bergen County Prosecutor's Arson Investigations Unit joined Lodi fire officials in determining the cause of the blaze, which may have first ignited on a couch.
+Given the extent of injuries, the Bergen County Prosecutor's Arson Investigations Unit joined Lodi fire officials in determining the cause.

 The Bergen County Sheriff's Bureau of Criminal Identification collected evidence.